Family picture

 Panelists and some of the participants gather for a group photo.

-Effective climate action requires transformative changes in our built environments, and exchanging knowledge and best practices about how to achieve more efficient and resilient buildings is an essential ingredient for such action.
+Effective climate action requires transformative changes in our built environment, and exchanging knowledge and best practices about how to achieve more efficient and resilient buildings is an essential ingredient for such action.
 At this event, experts in designing, building, and regulating these structures came together to explore the most effective means of scaling up built-environment solutions to deliver on climate ambitions.

-Moderator Nasra Nanda, Chair of the Africa Regional Network, and Chief Executive Officer, Kenya Green Building Society, opened the event by stressing that while the Global North often leads on setting standards and on technologies, the Global South has a strength in building resilience and adaptation with resourceful and context-specific solutions.
+Moderator Nasra Nanda, Chair of the Africa Regional Network and Chief Executive Officer, Kenya Green Building Society, opened the event by stressing that while the Global North often leads on setting standards and on technologies, the Global South has a strength in building resilience and adaptation with resourceful and context-specific solutions.
 Nanda set the scene for the panel discussion by emphasizing the need to “create inclusive strategies” and to “challenge ourselves in understanding what the North can learn from the South.”

 Nasra Nanda, Chair, Africa Regional Network, CEO, Green Building Society, Kenya